CyberFlameGO/svnpython/Doc/library/codecs.rst

    :func:`register_error`.

-   .. method:: encode(object[, final])
+.. method:: IncrementalEncoder.encode(object[, final])

    Encodes *object* (taking the current state of the encoder into account) and returns the resulting encoded object.
 If this is the last call to :meth:`encode` *final* must be true (the default is false).

-   .. method:: reset()
+.. method:: IncrementalEncoder.reset()

    Reset the encoder to the initial state.

 .. _incremental-decoder-objects: